akka/akka/akka-docs/rst/scala/persistence.rst

 ``viewId`` method must be overridden.
 Overriding ``viewId`` is the recommended way to generate stable identifiers.

-The ``viewId`` must differ from the referenced ``persistenceId``, unless :ref:`snapshots` of a view and its processor shall be shared (which is what applications usually do not want).
+The ``viewId`` must differ from the referenced ``persistenceId``, unless :ref:`snapshots` of a view and its persistent actor shall be shared (which is what applications usually do not want).

 .. _streams: